Rules & Conditions

 Your event kit will contain a small personal hand sanitiser.
 Additionally, there will be hand sanitiser at key marshalling points along the course as well as at the event hub.
 Please sanitise at every opportunity.

 All volunteers are trained and briefed in COVID-19 precautions and will be following specific procedures in line with Government guidelines.
 For further detail please contact our COVID-Save Manager.

 We request participants to refrain from gathering in large groups or congregating around the start as far as possible.
 To avoid congestion at the start and finish, all events have an ample window in which to start and finish.
 None of the Peace Walks are timed events.
 This is a community fitness challenge, not a race, so participants may start at any time within their ample event start window.

 If you feel unwell on the day of the event and present with any symptoms of COVID-19 please DO NOT attend, we strongly suggest seeking medical advice and testing.

 We encourage all participants to download the CHECK-IN CBR app and scan in on each day by using one of the many QR codes located around the start area where you see this symbol.

 COVID-19 Cancelation Policy

-In the unlikely event that the ACT health authorities determine that the 2021 Rotary Aussie Peace Walk cannot take place for reasons relating to COVID-19, all participants will have their race registration moved to the following years’ Aussie Peace Walk on the last weekend in March 2022.
+In the unlikely event that the ACT health authorities determine that the 2022 Aussie Peace Walk cannot take place for reasons relating to COVID-19, all participants will have their race registration moved to the following years’ Aussie Peace Walk on the last weekend in March 2023.

 Alternatively, and only for COVID-19 related reasons:

 - Receive a 50% refund.
-Option must be advised in writing to email@example.com within 60 days of cancellation of 2021 event.
-If refund option is not advised within 60 days, no refund will be given.
+The option must be advised in writing to email@example.com within 60 days of the cancellation of the 2022 event.
+If the refund option is not advised within 60 days, no refund will be given.